khulnasoft/tracker/docs/contributing/setup-development-machine-with-vagrant.md

 ...
 ```

-Sometimes you may want to test Tracker with a non CO-RE distribution.
+Sometimes you may want to test Tracee with a non CO-RE distribution.
 You can do
 that by editing the Vagrantfile and modifying the `config.vm.box` property.
 For
 example, you can switch to Ubuntu Linux 20.04 Focal Fossa as follows: